telicent-oss/.github/CONTRIBUTING.md

 Contributors are encouraged to raise Issues using the templates provided in each repository.

 ### Security Vulnerabilities
 If you find a security vulnerability, please do not publish it as an issue or pull request in a public forum.
-Please see our [security policy](https://github.com/telicent-os/.github/blob/main/SECURITY.md)for more information.
+Please see our [Security Policy](https://github.com/telicent-os/.github/blob/main/SECURITY.md) for more information.

 ## Licence
 By contributing to a Telicent Open Source Project, you agree that contributions will be licenced under the LICENCE file in the root directory of each project's source tree.